redbooth/splunk-audit-examples/README.md

 # Splunk Audit Examples

-This repository contains some example Splunk queries that can be used to extrace useful information from the AeroFS Private Cloud audit stream.
+This repository contains some example Splunk queries that can be used to extract useful information from the AeroFS Private Cloud audit stream.

 ## Installation